Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 I mean, it was for anyone that values freedom, it felt like you were being muzzled.

-And and I completely understood it.
+And I completely understood it.

-Like, I I was viscerally upset all year because I live in California.
+Like I was viscerally upset all year because I live in California.

-It was so symbolic, you have to admit, like putting it over your mouth.
+You have to admit, like putting it over your mouth.

-You want to bitch about it, and you've got this thing over your mouth.
+You've got this thing over your mouth.

-Yeah, and then and then I'm I'm going to the gym, and like I I basically every store I'm in Southern California, so everywhere I went for basically an entire year, I saw no one's face.
+So everywhere I went for basically an entire year, I saw no one's face.

 I mean, that is a that is a crippling psychological weapon that you're using.

-I didn't think it was I didn't think it would, but it really did get to me psychologically toward the end there.
+I didn't think it was, I didn't think it would, but it really did get to me psychologically toward the end there.

-Um it would it's subtle how it kind of creeps on you, but there's like this sort of like drudgery sort of depression that just kind of creeps up after you don't see people for a year or look at their face, and you have all these rules, like definitely there was a psychological impact.
+It's subtle how it kind of creeps on you, but there's like this sort of like drudgery sort of depression that just kind of creeps up after you don't see people for a year or look at their face and you have all these rules.

-The fact that it was persistent, the fact that they continued with it, that's where I get to the point of like, okay, this is this is a decision that you're making consciously because you now have totally I would totally agree with you, but you know, this sort of like conspiratorial mind that they it it was it was run of the mail everyday democrats down the street from me that were pumping it.
+The fact that it was persistent, the fact that they continued with it, that's where I get to the point of like, okay, this is, this is a decision that you're making consciously because you now have it.

 It wasn't just Fauci.

-Yeah, but they don't have reinforcing it.
+Yeah, but they don't have to reinforcing it.

-Yeah, it's actually it's all about scientism.
+Yeah, it's all about scientism.

-So of course it doesn't take a grand conspiracy, it takes one guy who's been given the authority to tell everybody what to do, and the left loves authority figures, and he was the top guy.
+It takes one guy who's been given the authority to tell everybody what to do.

 I don't think it's like a grand conspiracy.

-I think you could have you know five people in the political sphere that sit down and they say, Hey, we can do XYZ, and we're gonna have you know, milli half the country is gonna do this gleefully, and and they will they will talk shit to anybody who goes who gets out of line with it, and then I mean it's it it goes deep, man.
+I think you could have five people in the political sphere that sit down and they say, hey, we can do XYZ and we're going to have half the country is going to do this gleefully.

 It goes really deep.